OutOfOrder/multidb/README.markdown

 In development you will typically want `Multidb.use(:slave)` to still work, but you probably don't want to run multiple databases on your development box.
-To make `use` silently fall back to using the default connection, simply set `fallback: true` in `database.yml`:
+To make `use` silently fall back to using the default connection, Multidb can run in fallback mode.

-    production:
+If you are using Rails, this will be automatically enabled in 'development' and 'test' environments.
+Otherwise, simply set `fallback: true` in `database.yml`:

+    development:
       adapter: postgresql
-      database: myapp_production
+      database: myapp_development
       username: ohoh
       password: mymy
       host: db1